 However, Carbona effectively removes all stains if left on the stain for the recommended period!
 By the time it does the job, you can do something else in the house.

 For removing all your butter stains with no hassle.
 Click here to check the current price on Amazon.

 How to prevent butter stains

 Of course, prevention is the best cure!
-You can try and be extra careful when working with grease in your garage, wear protective clothing, or even a set of old clothes when you are cooking, to prevent grease splatter stains from ruining your favorite clothes!
+You can try and be extra careful when working with grease in your garage, wear protective clothing, or even a set of old clothes when you are cooking, preventing grease splatter stains from ruining your favorite garments!
 Also read: How to get dried nail polish out of clothes.